openwisp/docker-openwisp/README.md

 Now you'll need to do steps (2) everytime you make a changes and want to build the images again.

 #### Notes:
+   - Default image's registry is `openwisp`.
+You can build into another registry by changing `REGISTRY` to your own image's registry.
    - Default username & password are `admin`.
    - Default domains are: `dashboard.openwisp.org`, `controller.openwisp.org`, `radius.openwisp.org` and `topology.openwisp.org`.
    - To reach the dashboard you should add the openwisp domains set in your `.env` to your hosts file, example: